Event Interfaces

 New Pattern:

-def invoke(self, input_event: PublishToTopicEvent) -> List[ConsumeFromTopicEvent]:
+async def invoke(self, input_data: PublishToTopicEvent) -> AsyncGenerator[ConsumeFromTopicEvent, None]:

 Key changes: